zjysteven/mink-plus-plus/README.md

 ## Citation
 If you find this work/repo/data splits useful, please consider citing our paper:
 ```
-@article{zhang2024mink++,
+@article{zhang2024min,
-  title={Min-K%++: Improved Baseline for Detecting Pre-Training Data from Large Language Models},
+  title={Min-K\%++: Improved Baseline for Detecting Pre-Training Data from Large Language Models},
-  author={Zhang, Jingyang and Sun, Jingwei and Yeats, Eric and Yang, Ouyang and Kuo, Martin and Zhang, Jianyi and Yang, Hao and Li, Hai},
+  author={Zhang, Jingyang and Sun, Jingwei and Yeats, Eric and Ouyang, Yang and Kuo, Martin and Zhang, Jianyi and Yang, Hao and Li, Hai},
   journal={arXiv preprint arXiv:2404.02936},
   year={2024}
 }